nic-royo/Loan_Prediction/README.md

 March 9th, 2022.
 Added AdaBoost, Random Forest and Naive Bayes to the predictive models.
 Grid search was also implemented for hyperparameter optimization.

+The file LoanPrediction.ipynb is an unfinished file where there are serious imbalancement issues.

+The file FinishedPrediction.ipynb is the complete and finished project, with imbalancement issues resolved